mweil372/mweil372/README.md

 ### :seedling: Things, I want to try out and/or learn

+- [ ] read "How to avoid a Climate Disaster" written by Bill Gates
+- [x] read "Empowered", written by Marty Cagan and Chris Jones
-- [ ] learn still more about DevOps and how to apply it most efficiently for our org.unit
+- [x] learn still more about DevOps and how to apply it most efficiently for our org.unit
 - [ ] learn to play the harmonica
-- [ ] :mountain_bicyclist: ride the next trail....
+- [x] :mountain_bicyclist: ride the next trail....

 ### 📫 How to reach me: ...